valerii-tsvietkov/ansible-shortcuts/documentation/development/README.md

 You can also halt (shutdown) machines, see the status of all machines, validate the configuration and many things more:
 `vagrant help`

+#### Putty session settings
+`Host:` 192.168.56.2
+`Session name:` controller
+`Connection/SSH/Auth/`: (Add checkmark to `Authentification parameters:` [x] Allow agent forwarding)
+Save session settings.
+This will give You ability to interact with other repos from Ansible playbooks which running inside Vagrant controller VM.

 #### Vagrant provision(install software) on VMs
 Provision steps for VM `controller` include istallation of developer tools and settings.
 Look inside [Vagrantfile]Vagrantfile for explanations.